SMU DataArts

 SMU DataArts aims to help arts and culture organizations improve their financial management and community services.
 It also assists researchers, advocates, and policymakers in telling the story of the sector’s contributions and needs, and enables funders to more effectively plan and evaluate individual and collective grantmaking activities.

-Groups of all sizes are encouraged to participate; to date, more than 400 arts and culture organizations have contributed audited financial detail through SMU DataArts’s Cultural Data Profile in Arizona.
+All arts and culture organizations are encouraged to participate; to date, more than 400 organizations have contributed audited financial detail through SMU DataArts’s Cultural Data Profile in Arizona.
 The Arizona Commission on the Arts serves as the local liaison for the national DataArts.